 However, the question that most will ask is this: which are the safe sealants that can be used for birds and bird baths specifically?
 Here’s the answer:

-Although if you use the recommended paints in the table I showed above in the article, you would be fine with its already waterproof abilities, a sealant will ensure that the paint will last longer.
+Although if you use the recommended paints in the table I showed above in the article, you will be fine with its already waterproof abilities; a sealant will ensure that the paint will last longer.

 Sealants can also act as a protective later against the elements, birds’ sharp claws, beaks, and many other debris!